 Compared to RRR, ARR is a better index to measure effect size.

-Number needed to harm or NNH: It is a measure of how many people need to be treated (or exposed to a risk factor) in order for one person to have a particular adverse effect.
-Higher the NNH, safer the intervention or treatment.
+Number needed to harm or NNH: NNH is the number of people who need to be treated (or exposed to a risk factor) for one person to experience a particular adverse effect.
+A higher NNH indicates a safer intervention or treatment.

 NNH = 1/Absolute risk increase or 1/Attributable risk